phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

       * ... approves / rejects
     3. EXT.
 Collaborator:
       * Option to delete fork
-      * [RESYNC with latest changes from original repo]
+      * or maintain by re-syncing with phuse-org/phuse-scripts, and merging in latest changes

-  * Substantial change (takes some time)
+  * Substantial change: development of new feature takes some time
-    1. ?
-Create a fork (is branching only for members with "write" access??)
-    2. develop modules
-    3. "pull" changes from master branch
-    4. resolve any conflicts
-    5. "pull request" ... screenshots
-    6. Now as above?

     1. EXT.
 Collaborator:
       * ...
-Re-syncs with origin repo, so always working with up-to-date files.
+Re-syncs often with origin repo, so always working with up-to-date files.
 [Re-syncing requires command line](https://help.github.com/articles/syncing-a-fork/)
+      * ... is responsible for merging in latest changes from phuse-org/phuse-scripts, the "base" repo
       * ... develops a new feature, extensive changes in own fork
       * ... creates "pull request" in the fork
     2. INT.
 Collaborator: